Split System Air Conditioning near Reservoir

 Split system reverse cycle air conditioners have an outdoor condenser connected to an indoor unit that disburses the air in the zone it is positioned in.
 Connecting the two units is refrigerant pipe / electrical cabling and condensate drain.
 Outdoor units depending on the size of the condenser can be compact, quiet and depending on the model, can be located anywhere from 15m to 100m of the indoor unit thus allowing to make them almost invisible.

-The split system reverse cycle air conditioner is one of the most versatile, clean, quiet and economical forms of air conditioning available.
+Split system air conditioner units are super economical and quiet.
 The indoor unit style can vary, either mounted on the wall / floor / within the ceiling [ducted], under ceiling mounted [cassette].
 These units have automated controls which be primied to operate within specific ranges.
 Split systems are ideal for those wanting to air condition one room, the whole home or zone the home to maximize efficiency.

 Wall Mounted Splits in Reservoir

-Wall mounted units are designed to cool the room they are installed within.
+If you’re looking to cool a single room, you should consider a wall mounted air conditioner.
 Coming in many differing styles and designs, they are an economical form of maintaining comfort within a zone.
 All wall mounted units offer a range of air filters, both capturing dust and also removing odors / allergens and other harmful air borne bacteria.
 Maintenance of an air-conditioner is required depending on the amount of use.
 Cleaning the filters should become a monthly habit to ensure the efficiency is not affected and ensure your 5 year manufactures warranty.

 Ranging in capacity from 2kw through to 10kw, allowing the smallest bedroom to the largest living areas to be comfortable.
 The latest Mitsubishi Heavy Industries SRK92ZMA-S model was Choice Magazine [May 2014] recommended as the most efficient model on the market.